 Effective business networking is the process of finding, building and maintaining mutually beneficial relationships.

-5 stages to creating a networking strategy
+5 stages of creating a networking strategy

 Your networking strategy tells you ‘how’ you will achieve your networking goals.

-Whereas your networking plan is what you will do on a daily, weekly, monthly basis and the projects/campaigns you will run to achieve your networking goals.
+Your networking plan is what you will do on a daily, weekly, monthly basis and the projects/campaigns you will run to achieve your networking goals.